Watchmen: Plot

-On Earth, Nite Owl and Rorschach continue to uncover the conspiracy and find evidence that Veidt may be behind the plan.
-Rorschach writes his suspicions about Veidt in his journal, in which he has been recording his entire investigation, and mails it to New Frontiersman, a local right-wing newspaper.
-The pair then confront Veidt at his Antarctic retreat.
-Veidt explains his underlying plan is to save humanity from impending nuclear war by faking an alien invasion in New York, which will annihilate half the city's population.
-He hopes this will unite the superpowers against a perceived common enemy.
-He also reveals that he had murdered The Comedian when he discovered his plan, arranged for Manhattan's past associates to contract cancer, staged the attempt on his own life in order to place himself above suspicion, and killed Moloch in order to frame Rorschach.
-This was all done in an attempt to prevent his plan from being exposed.
-Nite Owl and Rorschach find Veidt's logic callous and abhorrent.
-They say that they will stop him, but Veidt reveals that he already enacted his plan before they arrived.
+On Earth, Dreiberg and Rorschach find evidence that Veidt may be behind the conspiracy.
+Rorschach writes his suspicions about Veidt in his journal, which includes the full details of his investigation, and mails it to New Frontiersman, a local right-wing newspaper.
+When Rorschach and Dreiberg travel to Antarctica to confront Veidt at his private retreat, Veidt explains that he plans to save humanity from an impending nuclear war by staging a fake alien invasion and killing half the population of New York, forcing the United States and the Soviet Union to unite against a common enemy.
+He reveals that he murdered Blake after Blake discovered his plan, arranged for Doctor Manhattan's past associates to contract cancer to force him to leave Earth, staged the attempt on his own life to place himself above suspicion, and framed Rorschach for Moloch's murder to prevent him from discovering the truth.
+Horrified by Veidt's callous logic, Dreiberg and Rorschach vow to stop him, but Veidt reveals that he already enacted his plan before they arrived.

 When Manhattan and Juspeczyk arrive back on Earth, they are confronted by mass destruction and death in New York, with a gigantic squid-like creature, created by Veidt's laboratories, dead in the middle of the city.
 Manhattan notices his prescient abilities are limited by tachyons emanating from the Antarctic and the pair teleport there.
 They discover Veidt's involvement and confront him.
 Veidt shows everyone news broadcasts confirming that the emergence of a new threat has indeed prompted peaceful co-operation between the superpowers; this leads almost all present to agree that concealing the truth is in the best interests of world peace.
 Rorschach refuses to compromise and leaves, intent on revealing the truth.
 As he is making his way back, he is confronted by Manhattan who argues that at this point, the truth can only hurt.
 Rorschach declares that Manhattan will have to kill him to stop him from exposing Veidt, which Manhattan duly does.
 Manhattan then wanders through the base and finds Veidt, who asks him if he did the right thing in the end.
 Manhattan cryptically responds that "nothing ever ends" before leaving Earth.
 Dreiberg and Juspeczyk go into hiding under new identities and continue their romance.

-Back in New York, the editor at New Frontiersman asks his assistant to find some filler material from the "crank file", a collection of rejected submissions to the paper, many of which have not been reviewed yet.
+Back in New York, the editor at New Frontiersman asks his assistant to find some filler material from the "crank file", a collection of rejected submissions to the paper, many of which have not yet been reviewed.
 The series ends with the young man reaching toward the pile of discarded submissions, near the top of which is Rorschach's journal.